U.S. Senate confirms Loretta Lynch as attorney general

 At a Senate confirmation hearing on Jan.
 28, Lynch said her top priorities would include fighting terrorist threats and cyber crime, and improving relations between law enforcement and minority communities.

-(Reporting by Lindsay Dunsmuir, Richard Cowan, Jeff Mason and Julia Edwards; Editing by Kevin Drawbaugh, James Dalgleish and Howard Goller)
+(Reporting by Lindsay Dunsmuir, Richard Cowan and Julia Edwards; Editing by Kevin Drawbaugh and James Dalgleish)